NestScale Blog

 Example

 We’re still looking at the same example of brand A’s headphones marketing activities.
-When we apply the U-shaped attribution model, the first and last touch points, a.k.a the blog post and promo email, will get the most credit (40%).
-The remaining 20% of credit will be equally divided between targeted ad and account sign up.
-In this case, we can assume that the main drivers of headphones sales are the headphones comparison blog post and 10% discount promotional email.
+When we apply the position-based attribution model, the first and last touch points, a.k.a the blog post and promo email, will get the most credit (40%).
+The remaining 20% of the credit will be equally divided between targeted ads and account sign-up.
+In this case, we can assume that the main drivers of headphones sales are the headphones comparison blog post and the 10% discount promotional email.

 What it is

-The W-shaped attribution model assigns credit to the the first, middle, and last touchpoint of the customer journey.
-Similar to the U-shaped attribution model, this model also places the majority of credit on the initial and last interactions.
-The main difference is it will also stress the importance of the lead creation point (where a customer becomes serious about buying your product by signing up an account or leaving their email address).
+The W-shaped attribution model assigns credit to the first, middle, and last touchpoints of the customer journey.
+Similar to the position-based attribution model, this model also places the majority of credit on the initial and last interactions.
+The main difference is it will also stress the importance of the lead creation point (where a customer becomes serious about buying your product by signing up for an account or leaving their email address).

 When to use